ProMIS Neurosciences Announces Submission of Investigational New Drug (IND) Application for Lead Antibody PMN310

-/EIN News/ -- TORONTO, Ontario and CAMBRIDGE, Massachusetts, April 10, 2023 (GLOBE NEWSWIRE) -- ProMIS Neurosciences Inc. (TSX: PMN) (Nasdaq: PMN), a biotechnology company focused on the generation and development of antibody therapeutics targeting toxic misfolded proteins in neurodegenerative diseases such as Alzheimer’s disease (AD), amyotrophic lateral sclerosis (ALS) and multiple system atrophy (MSA), today announced the submission of an Investigational New Drug (IND) application to the U.S. Food and Drug Administration (FDA) for PMN310 for the treatment of AD.
+TORONTO, Ontario and CAMBRIDGE, Massachusetts, April 10, 2023 (GLOBE NEWSWIRE) -- ProMIS Neurosciences Inc. PMN PMN, a biotechnology company focused on the generation and development of antibody therapeutics targeting toxic misfolded proteins in neurodegenerative diseases such as Alzheimer's disease (AD), amyotrophic lateral sclerosis (ALS) and multiple system atrophy (MSA), today announced the submission of an Investigational New Drug (IND) application to the U.S. Food and Drug Administration (FDA) for PMN310 for the treatment of AD.

 "This submission is an important milestone for the ProMIS team as we advance our lead compound, PMN310, toward the clinic.
 We are excited to continue the development of PMN310 to potentially provide a new treatment option with a differentiated profile for patients with Alzheimer's disease," said Gail Farfel, Ph.D., Chief Executive Officer of ProMIS Neurosciences.
 "We look forward to our transition to a clinical stage company, pending regulatory clearance of the IND."